augusto-herrmann/augusto-herrmann.github.io/_posts/2023-07-27-techdirt-removed-from-duckduckgo-and-bing-search-results.md

 [alleged Russian propaganda](https://betanews.com/2022/03/13/is-microsoft-to-blame-for-duckduckgo-censoring-russian-search-results/),
 and they always do lay the blame on Bing.
 I couldn't find, though, any case of DDG removing results related to critical thinking on tech policy.
-That is indeed a first.
+That seems indeed to be a first.

 I tried to remember the names of other search engines that at least claim to be privacy oriented, so I could continue my search.
 Ecosia came to